Eigerwand railway station

-Eigerwand is a currently disused underground railway station on the Jungfrau railway, which runs to the Jungfraujoch from Kleine Scheidegg.
-The station is situated just behind the north wall of the Eiger, and its principal purpose was to allow passengers to observe the view through a series of windows carved into the rock face.
-Trains to Jungfraujoch used to stop at the station for five minutes.
+Eigerwand is a disused underground railway station in the municipality of Grindelwald in the canton of Bern, Switzerland.
+It is on the Jungfrau railway, which runs to the Jungfraujoch from Kleine Scheidegg.
+The station is located just behind the north wall of the Eiger and its principal purpose was to allow passengers to observe the view through a series of windows carved into the rock face.
+Trains to Jungfraujoch used to stop at the station for a few minutes for this purpose, but those descending to Kleine Scheidegg did not stop.

-However, since late 2016, after the introduction of new, faster, rolling stock, the Jungfraubahn no longer stops here.
-Indeed, much of the 2017 publicity material fails to acknowledge that this viewpoint station ever existed.
+The only access to the station other than by train is a door in the sheer face of the mountain.
+This has, on occasion, been used to rescue mountaineers stranded on the mountain, most famously during the 1936 Eiger north face climbing disaster.
+It features in this capacity in the 1975 film The Eiger Sanction.
+It lies close to the Stollenloch, an exit and unofficial stop which is sometimes used by mountaineers to bypass the lower approach of the North Face.

 The station opened on 28 June 1903, with the extension of the Jungfraubahn from its previous temporary terminus at Rotstock station.
 After further construction, the line was extended to Eismeer station on 25 July 1905, and Eigerwand became an intermediate stop.

-Administratively, the station is in the municipality of Grindelwald in the canton of Bern.
-However, the only access to the station other than by train is a door in the sheer face of the mountain.
-This has, on occasion, been used to rescue mountaineers stranded on the mountain, most famously during the 1936 Eiger north face climbing disaster.

-It also lies right next to the Stollenloch, an exit and unofficial stop which is typically used by mountaineers to bypass the lower approach of the North Face.
+The station closed in late 2016 following the introduction of new, faster rolling stock which allowed the service frequency on the line to be improved.

 Prior to its closure, the following passenger trains operated: